Havana: Location

 Havana lies on the northern coast of Cuba along the Straits of Florida, south of the Florida Keys, where the Gulf of Mexico joins the Atlantic Ocean.
 The city extends mostly westward and southward from the bay, which is entered through a narrow inlet and which divides into three main harbors: Marimelena, Guanabacoa, and Atarés.
 The Almendares River traverses the city from south to north, entering the Straits of Florida a few miles west of the bay.

-There are low hills on which the city lies rise gently from the waters of the straits.
+The city is mostly located on low hills that rise gently from the Florida Strait.
 A noteworthy elevation is the 200-foot-high (60-meter) limestone ridge that slopes up from the east and culminates in the heights of La Cabaña and El Morro, the sites of Spanish fortifications overlooking the eastern bay.
 Another notable rise is the hill to the west that is occupied by the University of Havana and the Castillo del Príncipe (Havana).